-Support our ‘Test for Tommy’ campaign
+Support Our ‘Test for Tommy’ Pulse Oximetry Campaign

 Babies born with serious heart problems are at significant risk of disability or even death if not diagnosed before they fall into the early stages of heart failure.
-Tiny Tickers has now placed 70 machines across the UK and counting, but we need your help to achieve our ambitions of 330 machines being placed by 2021.
-Each machine costs around £725 to buy and place in a hospital, together we can make sure every hospital has access to at least one of these potentially life-saving machines.
+Tiny Tickers has now placed 150 pulse oximetry machines across the UK and counting, but we need your help to achieve our ambitions of 330 machines being placed by 2021.
+Each pulse oximetry machine costs around £725 to buy and place in a hospital, together we can make sure every hospital has access to at least one of these potentially life-saving machines.
 Just £5 will help ensure that this test is available for every tiny ticker in the UK.

 Our Test for Tommy Campaign will further improve early detection rates by placing pulse oximetry machines in maternity wards across the UK.

 What is Pulse Oximetry?

 Pulse Oximetry testing helps to detect heart defects by measuring oxygen levels (oxygen saturation) in the blood.
 It uses a light sensor to assess the level of oxygen in the baby’s blood.